anijitsao/simple-aws-sqs-lambda-microservices/README.md

 After successful deployment, you can invoke the deployed **functions / resolvers**.

-However, to call using [GraphQL](https://graphql.org/) API you can use any *supported* Client like [Altair GraphQL Client](https://chrome.google.com/webstore/detail/altair-graphql-client/flnheeellpciglgpaodhkhmapeljopja?hl=en) with the `url` and *HTTP Verbs* as shown in Terminal after using `serverless deploy`.
+However, to call HTTP API you can use any *supported* REST Client like [Talend API Tester](https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm?hl=en) with the `url` and *HTTP Verbs* as shown in Terminal after using `serverless deploy`.

 ## API Listing

 API listing is given below, -

-**POST** /url-of-the-deployed-lambda/graphql have the following input JSON
+**POST** /url-of-the-deployed-lambda/sendmessage have the following input JSON
 ```javascript
 {
   "itemPurchased": [